joonaskuisma/robotframework-dependencysolver/README.md

 ## Introduction

-A Robot Framework prerunmodifier for interdependent test cases execution.
+A [Robot Framework](https://robotframework.org/) prerunmodifier for interdependent test cases execution.

 Ideally tests are independent, but when tests depend on earlier tests, [DependencyLibrary](https://github.com/mentalisttraceur/robotframework-dependencylibrary) makes it easy to explicitly declare these dependencies and have tests that depend on each other do the right thing.

-The `DependencyLibrary` provides two [Robot Framework](https://robotframework.org/) keywords: `Depends On Test` and `Depends On Suite` for defining dependencies between tests and suites.
+The **DependencyLibrary** provides two Robot Framework keywords: `Depends On Test` and `Depends On Suite` for defining dependencies between tests and suites.

-`DependencySolver` is a pre-run modifier for [Robot Framework](https://robotframework.org/), designed to execute dependent test chains.
+This **DependencySolver** is a pre-run modifier for Robot Framework, designed to execute dependent test chains.
 For instance, if Test C depends on Test B, and Test B in turn depends on Test A, then all three tests must be run to ensure Test C can execute successfully.
 However, if you run Robot Framework with the command `robot -t 'test C' <path_to_your_test_folder>`, Test C will fail because this command does not select Tests B and A.

-For more details on using the `DependencySolver`, please refer to the section [Using DependencySolver](##using-dependencysolver).
+For more details on using the **DependencySolver**, please refer to the section [Using DependencySolver](##using-dependencysolver).

 If you want to run tests parallel with [Pabot](https://pabot.org/), please